maboiteaspam/ssh2-utils/README.md

 # Status

 In development.
-It needs some tests.
-It misses putFile and readDir implementations.
+It needs some tests. some more methods implementation.